compomics/spectrum_similarity/README.md

 # Project description

 The scoring functions to assess spectrum similarity play a crucial role in many computational mass spectrometry algorithms.
-These can be used to compare an acquired MS/MS spectrum against two different types of target spectra: either against a theoretical MS/MS spectrum derived from a peptide from a sequence database, or against another, previously acquired acquired MS/MS spectrum.
+These scoring functions can be used to compare an acquired MS/MS spectrum against two different types of target spectra: either against a theoretical MS/MS spectrum derived from a peptide from a sequence database, or against another, previously acquired acquired MS/MS spectrum.
 The former is typically encountered in database searching, while the latter is used in spectrum clustering, spectral library searching, or the detection of unique spectra between different data sets in comparative proteomics studies.

 The most commonly used scoring functions in experimental versus theoretical spectrum matching could be divided into two groups: